binary-koan/state-of-mahara/README.md

 # state-of-mahara

 A simple utility to detect problems in the Mahara codebase.
-Currently this only looks for uses of MochiKit functions, but I plan to extend it to look for things like inline <script> tags in PHP files, functions/classes without documentation comments, excessively long lines/functions/files, etc.
+Currently this only looks for uses of MochiKit functions, but I plan to extend it to look for things like inline &lt;script&gt; tags in PHP files, functions/classes without documentation comments, excessively long lines/functions/files, etc.